lebrunthibault/Protocol-0-backend/README.md

 - `make midi_server`
 - `make http_server`

-I'm using pm2 and watchdemo to watch file changes for the midi server and celery.
+I'm using [watchmedo](https://github.com/gorakhargosh/watchdog) to watch file changes for the midi server and celery.
 The http server is watched by fastAPI itself.